swagtop/bevy-flake/docs/macos.md

 Regardless of if you are on MacOS or not, you need to add a MacOS SDK to your bevy-flake instance to compile a portable MacOS binary for non-Nix systems.

-This is done by first getting your hands on a SDK.
+This is done by first getting your hands on an SDK.
 You can make one yourself by using [osxcross][osxcross], but you can probably find one already packaged for you somewhere on the internet.